ohteedee/city_recommendation_app/README.md

 1. App looks for a city similar to one you like:

 - The app looks at a sets of parameters for the city you picked and calculates the most similar city based on cosine similarity algorithm (a colloaborative filtering method).
-In simple terms, it looks at a certain sets of parameters such as Employment Score, Startup Score, Tourism Score, Housing Score,Access to Contraceptive Score, Gender Equality Score etc and calulate the city that is most similar to the city you picked
+In simple terms, it looks at a certain sets of parameters such as Employment Score, Startup Score, Tourism Score, Housing Score,Access to Contraceptive Score, Gender Equality Score etc and calulate the city that is most similar to the city you picked.The parameters checked are 16 altogether.
-The parameters checked are 16 altogether.
 It also suggests additional cities that are also quite similar under additional info
 <br />
 2. App can also look for a city based on a defined parameter: